Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/Chaoicci/Project-Solution.md

 ### 1. Where is the place with the most diversity (regarding languages)?

-We read “diversity” as *the number of distinct languages spoken in a country*.
+I read “diversity” as *the number of distinct languages spoken in a country*.
 Because the long format contains one row per language–country pair, a language spoken in ten countries would otherwise be counted ten times in the same country if the source lists it repeatedly;